sigulete/kde-bootc/README.md

 - Remove packages that conflict with bootc and its immutable nature.
 - Remove packages that bring unwanted dependencies, such as DNF4 and GTK3.
 - Remove packages that handle deprecated services.
-- Remove unnecessary packages that are resource-heavy, or bring unnecessary services.
+- Remove packages that are resource-heavy, or bring unnecessary services.
 ### Configuration
 This section is designated for copying all necessary configuration files to `/usr` and `/etc`.
 As recommended by the *bootc project*, prioritise using `/usr` and use `/etc` as a fallback if needed.